antontanderup/mediocre-hass-media-player-cards/README.md

 <img src="https://github.com/user-attachments/assets/2ba5d55d-6fd3-4508-ae1c-60d9f22ebe81" width="500px" alt="Mediocre Media Player Card Screenshot 1" />

 Media player cards for Home Assistant that let you group speakers, add custom action buttons, search for music and more.
+A visual editor is available for all media player card configuration options.

 > **Note:** This is a pretty new project, so you might encounter some bugs.
 If you do, please do report them.